Avans/ADTS_Workshop/Week_1_2/README.md

 * Try to find the setting for the location of this device.
 Use the values **52.1326, 5.2913**.
 * If you have set the device's location correctly, you should see on its overview that it is located near Soesterberg.

-## Register you client on The Things Network
+## 3. Register you client on The Things Network
 In order to communicate with The Things Network programmaticallly, we have to connect with it using the ttnctl.exe tool provided in this repository.
 The description on this tool and how to use it can be found on https://www.thethingsnetwork.org/docs/network/cli/api.html

 * Authenticate yourself using the tool.
-Run a command line tool by entering CMD in your address bar in the current folder and hit enter (on Windows)
+Run a command line tool by entering CMD in your address bar in the current folder and hit enter (on Windows)<br />
   ![alt text](./Images/CMD.png "Command line")
 * Now follow the steps described in the Register and Login section on https://www.thethingsnetwork.org/docs/network/cli/quick-start.html
   * You can skip step 1 (you already have an account)